solo-fsw/Eva/README.md

 # Eva
-Eva is a replacement of PST's SRBox (serial response box) and the parallel port (LPT).
-It is used to relay markers from stimulus PC to BIOPAC/BioSemi and relay button presses from button boxes to the stimulus PC and BioSemi.
+Eva is a replacement of PST's SRBox (Serial Response Box) and the parallel port (LPT).
+It is used for sending or receiving markers.
+It also processes button responses, which are interpreted as keyboard buttons 1 - 8.

 ## Response Buttons
-Responses from the response buttons are processed as keyboard events.
+Responses from the response buttons are interpreted as keyboard events.
 Button1 corresponds to keyboard 1, Button2 to keyboard 2 etc.
-There are only events on button press, not button release.
+There are only events on button presses, not button releases.
-Markers for Biosemi are D8 for Button1, D9 for Button2 etc.
+Button markers for Biosemi are D8 for Button1, D9 for Button2 etc.
 | Button | Keyboard event	| Biosemi marker |
 | ------------- | ------------- | ------------- |
 | 1 |	1	| D8 |